ericwxia/eScheme/README.md

 # eScheme
-eScheme: A Scheme Interpreter in Python
+This is an interpreter implemented in Python for a subset of the Scheme language.

 ##Usage
 Launch a terminal, input ```python3 scheme.py``` to enter the interactive mode ```escm>   ```, then you can type standard scheme commands.